Thank you to Dexter Murray for putting this 'how to make' video together for me.

 Line a baking tray with baking paper and set aside.
 Once the dough has proved, knock the air out of the dough by giving it a quick knead and form a rectangle shape.
 Cut horizontally into two pieces and cut each log into 6 portions so you have 12 altogether.
 Check to make sure (by feel) that the buns are roughly the same weight.
 Shape into buns (see video).
 Put them on the lined tray, cover and set aside.
 Let them prove for a further 20mins.
 While they are proving, preheat the oven to 180°C (350°F).

 After 20mins of proving, brush with the beaten egg and sprinkle with sesame seeds.
-Bake in the center of the oven for 16 minutes or until golden.
+Bake in the centre of the oven for 16 minutes or until golden.

 Eat the same day that you bake them.
 Best eaten warm.